1st November – Templeuve.

 2nd November – Templeuve.

 Baths allotted to the Battalion until 1300 hours.
-At 1615, the Battalion moved off to relive the 19th Bn London Regiment in Support around Houilly.
+At 1615, the Battalion moved off to relieve the 19th Bn London Regiment in Support around Houilly.
 HQ, A, B and Companies billeted in house occupied by civilians in the village itself whilst C Company had two platoons in empty farms at Rumez and two at Ramegnies-a-Chin.
 The Germans shelled heavily with HE and Gas during the night obtaining one direct hit on a barn occupied by A Company.
 Several gas casualties were caused.

 3rd November – Houilly.